Chanchinhung/COMP2113Project/README.md

 	If the round ends in a draw, the player's initial bet is returned by the dealer.
 2.
 	Numerical values of cards (does not depend on suit):
-	Ace - 1 or 11 (according to the player's choice)
+	Ace - 1 or 11 (according to the player's choice, choose before the start of the game)
 	Two - 2
 	Three - 3
 	.